sass/sass/doc-src/SASS_CHANGELOG.md

   !global` will assign to `$var` globally.
 This behavior can be detected using `feature-exists(global-variable-shadowing)`.

-* SassScript strings in SCSS may no longer include unescaped newlines.
-As doing so produced invalid CSS, there will be no deprecation period for this change.
+* Unescaped newlines in SassScript strings in SCSS are deprecated, since they're invalid according to the CSS string grammar.
+To include a newline in a string, use "\a" or "\a " as in CSS.

 ## 3.3.9 (27 June 2014)